oriolsastre/nuwe-Travel-search-Backend/README.md

 ## Some details

-Currently the cities are shown with a `common_name` which is the local name of the city if that language is in the database, otherwise english is chosen (for example Tokyo and Hanoi, since Japanese and Vietnamese are still not introduced in the system).
+Currently the cities are shown with a `common_name` which is the local name of the city if that language is in the database, otherwise English is chosen (for example Tokyo and Hanoi, since Japanese and Vietnamese are still not introduced in the system).
 In the example shown above, Barcelona is shown in Catalan while Beijing and Shanghai are shown in Chinese.

-## How to handle new features
+## How to handle new features (some examples)

 - New languages can easily be added to the database, and then the cities should be translated with the new language.